-CTPF Retirees and Inactive Members will need to send a written and signed request to change their address, or complete a .
+CTPF Retirees and Inactive Members will need to complete and return CTPF Form 107 to change their address.
+Contact CTPF Member Services at 312.641.4464 to request the form.
 All address changes for Active CTPF Members are reported through the Employers.

 I’m calling to receive information on my pension.
 I was a crossing guard/tutor/teaching assistant for CPS.